willowhong/Light-Bulb-Surprise/README.md

 # Light-Bulb-Surprise
-An arduino project that turns a light bulb into a confetti globe!
+We created a device that turns a light bulb into a bead confetti globe!
+When you push the button that is attached to the light bulb box, instead of expecting for the bulb to be lighten up, you will see many colorful beads bouncing around inside of the light bulb.
+What a surprise!

 # Hardware setup
-You will need:
+Materials:
 1. Arduino
 2. An opened light bulb.
 See tutorial here: http://www.instructables.com/id/How-to-open-a-light-bulb-without-breaking-it/
 3. A big push button like this one: https://www.sparkfun.com/products/9181